LearnOnDemandSystems/docs/tms/tms-administrators/self-paced-learning-and-subscriptions/create-subscription.md

 *	**Search Keywords** – Add words to use to find the subscription from Find Subscription Profiles.

-*	**Auto-Assignment Lab Tags** – This field works in conjunction with a feature in LOD.
+*	**Auto-Assignment Lab Tags** – This field works in conjunction with a feature in Skillable Studio.
 Organizations creating their own lab content can apply lab tags on their lab and the same tags in this field to auto-publish a course and have it automatically added to a subscription.

 *       **Enforce course prerequisites** - Enable this field to require prerequisites set on courses to be enforced for all courses within the subscription.